In-Person Learning 2020-2021

 To divide students into even groups, while allowing blended families to attend in-person classes on the same days, the Tyler Student Information System (SIS) family group number was used to determine whether a student is in group A or B. This is different from a student’s individual identification number.

-Even family group numbers were assigned to group A, while odd family group numbers were assigned to group B. Emails to families on July 29 and July 30 provided the assigned group.
+Even family group numbers are assigned to group A, while odd family group numbers are assigned to group B.

 Other potential adjustment plans